-There were guides to answer all my questions and people to hang around and chat with if I felt like.
+There were guides to answer all my questions and people to hang around and chat with if I felt like it.
 At the same time, I was free to do my own thing and had the freedom to go where I wanted, take pictures, and never had the pressure to join the group when I didn’t feel like.

 Northern Lights tours comparison – small group vs. big bus